pintub/dataStructure-algo/DP.md

 - 2nd type: While going from root to leaf, calculate result cumulatively.
 At-last at leaves, result will be fully formed.
 - 3rd type : Piggy-backing + 1st recursion type.
 The actual answer is not return value.
 Example, answer is max or all returned values of all Tree nodes.<br/>
   Actual answer can be global-object-variable or a mutable object passed to recursion tree.
 If this piggyback answer is String(immutable) or primitive, Use a wrapper class with that string/primitive variable.
 [Example](https://www.geeksforgeeks.org/diameter-of-a-binary-tree-in-on-a-new-method/)<br/>
-  :bulb: Piggybacking implementation is exactly same as memo object, Add update "the actual result" wherever the recursion stack returns.[Example](./Practice/src/main/java/com/p2/dp/aditya/LongestIncreasingSubsequence.java)
+  :bulb: Piggybacking implementation is exactly same as memo object, `Add update "the actual result" wherever the recursion stack returns.
+Result most of the time depends on the returned value of child node.`[Example](./Practice/src/main/java/com/p2/dp/aditya/LongestIncreasingSubsequence.java)

 ###### [Recursion Time/Space Complexity basics](https://www.youtube.com/watch?v=oBt53YbR9Kk&t=648s)
 - `Time Complexity = O(branchFactor ^ heightOfTree)`